Kyounggu Yeo | Data Analyst

 We have been tasked with developing a system that can determine whether a cheese has a higher or lower fat content.
 To accomplish this, we will create a model through a process known as training in machine learning.
 The main objective of training is to produce a precise model that can accurately answer our questions most of the time.
 However, to train the model, we need to obtain data that we can use.
 This is where our journey begins.

 We will be collecting data from the Canadian Cheeses dataset, which contains information on various aspects of cheese such as flavor and shape.
-For our purposes, we will focus on two straightforward factors: the type of milk
+For our purposes, we will focus on two straightforward factors: the type of milk used and the percentage of moisture content.
+We hope that by examining these two features alone, we can categorize our cheese samples into higher and lower fat levels.
+From this point on, we will refer to these features as milk type and moisture.
+We have gathered data from the following resources for our exploratory data analysis.

 The original dataset can be accessed on the Government of Canada's Open Government Portal, under Open Data and Agriculture categories.